leverdeterre/UINavigationControllerWithCompletionBlock/README.md

 }];
 ```

-* call Apple the new push/pop API.
+* Use "old" Apple API.
 (Required Swizzling).
-The native calls will be redirected to the new custom API with default NULL completionBlock
+The native calls will be redirected to the new custom API with default NULL completionBlock.
 ```objc
 [self.navigationController popViewControllerAnimated:YES];
 [self.navigationController pushViewController:vc animated:YES];